mapbender/mapbender-documentation/en/bundles/Mapbender/CoreBundle/elements/layertree.rst

    .. code-block:: yaml

     title: layertree             # title of layertree
     target: ~                    # Id of the Map element to query
-      type: ~                      # type of layertree
+    type: ~                      # type of layertree, element or dialog
+    autoOpen: false              # true/false open when application is started, default is false
+    useTheme: null
     displaytype: tree            # only tree in 3.0, future will offer list
-      useAccordion: false          # default is false
-      autoOpen: false              # true/false open when application is started, default is false
     titleMaxLength: 20           # max length of layer title, default is 20

     showBaseSource: true         # show base layer, default is true
     showHeader: true             # shows a headline which counts the number of services
     menu: [opacity,zoomtolayer,metadata,removelayer]  # show contextmenu for the layer (like opacity, zoom to layer, metadata, remove layer), default is menu: []
+    hideInfo: null               #
+    hideNotToggleable: null      #
+    hideSelect: null             #
+    themes: {  }                 #

 Class, Widget & Style
 ======================